hakikz/variation-price-display/readme.txt

 It's a default feature of WooCommece.
 Still, we have included it in our plugin settings so that you do not have to face any difficulty finding this feature.

 🥳 **Show “From” before the minimum price**
-Instead of the default price range separator, you can use wording like 'From $49', 'Starts at $49', 'From $49 to $99'.
+Instead of the default price range separator, you can use wording like 'From $49'.
 Your customers will get a clear view of the product from it.

 🥳 **Show “Up To” before the maximum price.**
 This plugin can show the price, indicating that lower price options are also available.
 For example, you can show it as ‘Up to $99’.